-In this article, we review the basics of successful growing, harvesting, storing, and selling melons.
-With Johnny's expansive line of melons, including many that are selected for adaptability to challenging growing conditions, even a small grower has access to superb melon genetics.
-With the right varieties and knowledge, you can produce melons — including organic and heirloom varieties — that will win over the most discerning buyers, chefs, and guests.
+In this article, we review the basics of successful melon production, from seed-starting and transplanting to the best way to harvest and store each type.
+With Johnny's melons, including many varieties selected for adaptability to challenging growing conditions, even a small grower has access to superb melon genetics.
+With the right varieties and knowledge, you can produce melons that will win over the most discerning buyers, chefs, and guests.

-A common challenge for melon growers is damping-off of seedlings.
-To prevent this problem, sow seeds in flats using a slightly drier medium than typical for most other crops.
-Water with care and allow media to become moderately dry between waterings.
+Sow 2–3 seeds, ¼-inch deep in cell flats.
+To further prevent damping off, use a slightly drier medium than typical for most other crops.
+Water with care and allow medium to become moderately dry between waterings.
 Adequate air circulation is essential.
 If necessary, position small fans over greenhouse benches.

 Melons are typically grown on plastic mulch to warm the soil and prevent weeds.
 In cooler areas, solar mulch is recommended because it warms the soil better than black plastic.
 In the South, most growers grow melons only in spring to avoid the high heat of midsummer, though some also grow a fall-maturing crop.